Weather Pushes Dragon Undocking to No Earlier than July 7

-Category: Space Hits: 5The SpaceX Cargo Dragon resupply ship is pictured approaching the space station on June 5, 2021.
+Category: Space Hits: 7The SpaceX Cargo Dragon resupply ship is pictured approaching the space station on June 5, 2021.

 Due to forecasted extreme weather off the coast of Florida, SpaceX CRS-22 undocking is now planned for no earlier than July 7.
 NASA Television coverage will begin at 10:45 am EDT.
 NASA and SpaceX flight control teams continue to monitor the weather and splashdown locations.
 Certain parameters like wind speeds and wave heights must be within certain limits to ensure the safety of the recovery teams, the science, and the spacecraft.